sushant822/SQLAlchemy-Homework---Surfs-Up-/README.md

 Now that we have completed our initial analysis, we will design a Flask API based on the queries that we have just developed.

-* Use Flask to create your routes.
+* Use Flask to create our routes.

 ### Routes